-Present status: Restored
+Present status: Restored and running

 RT4275 was delivered to London Transport on 28th May 1953 as a 56-seat Central Area bus, fitted with the later, standard, type of body classified 3RT8/2.
 As this is one of the later examples to be built the body incorporates various design improvements made over the years and epitomises the standardised design.